great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ### Intermittent missing values

 Certain values may intermittently be missing, often due to system or network issues.

-#### Example problem scenarios
-- A temporary outage in the transaction processing system resulting in missing `transfer_date` data.
+For example, a temporary outage in the transaction processing system could result in missing `transfer_date` data.

 #### GX solution
 Ensure values are populated at least 99.9% of the time.